 Common Questions Answers How do I connect external trigger input?
-Connect the (active low) TRIG input pin to an ISO_COM pin using a switch or open-collector output.
+Short-circuit the the TRIG pin and the ISO_CO pin with a switch or open collector output.
 Which pins are common ground for input and output signals?
 The ISO_COM pins.
 Are the common (signal ground) pins shared by both inputs and outputs?
 Both common ground pins can be shared by inputs and outputs.
 How do I confirm output signals?
 Confirm voltage waveforms with an oscilloscope.
 To do this, the output pins such as $\overline{\text{EOM}}$ and comparator decision outputs need to be pulled up (through several $k\Omega$).
 How do I troubleshoot input (control) signal issues?
-For example, if triggering does not operate properly, bypass the PLC and short the TRIG pin directly to an ISO_COM pin.
+For example, if triggering does not operate properly, bypass the PLC and short-circuit the $\overline{\text{TRIG}}$ pin directly to an ISO_COM pin.
 Be careful to avoid power shorts.
-Are the comparator decision signals retained during measurement (or can they be off)?
+Are the comparator decision signals ($\overline{\text{HI}}$, $\overline{\text{IN}}$, $\overline{\text{LO}}$) retained duri150 ng measurement (or can they be off)?
 The state is determined at the end of measurement, and is off once at the start of measurement.
 Why would the EOM signal not be detected?
 Try using the Pulse setting for EOM output.
 When the measurement time is short and EOM output is set to Hold, the time to de-assert may be too short to be detected by the PLC.
 When the EOM output is set to Pulse, the signal is asserted (ON) for the specified pulse width before turning off.
 What situations cause measurement faults to occur?
 An error is displayed in the following cases: A probe is not connected A contact is unstable A probe or measurement object is dirty or corroded Measurement object resistance is much higher than the measurement range Is a connector or flat cable for connection provided?
 A solder-type connector is supplied.
 The cable must be prepared at the user's side.
 Is direct connection to a PLC possible?
-Direct connection is supported for relay or open-collector outputs and positive-ground optocoupler inputs.
+Direct connection is supported for relay or open-collector outputs and positive-ground photocoupler inputs.
 (Before connecting, confirm that voltage and current ratings will not be exceeded.)
 Can external I/O be used at the same time as RS-232C or other communications?
 After setting up communications, it is possible to control measurement with the TRIG signal while acquiring measurement data via a communications interface.
 How should external power be connected?
 The instrument's external I/O input and output signals all operate from an internal isolated power source, so power must not be supplied from the PLC side.
-Can free-running measured values be acquired using a footswitch?
+Can the measured values be acquired using a footswitch during the free-run operation?
 Please use the free software for acquiring measured values available for download from our website.